dret/webconcepts/concepts/link-relation/full.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/full"
 title:         "Link Relation: full"
+concept-name:  Link Relation
+concept-value: full
 description: "This indicates that the target of the link is the full representation for the instance object.
 The object that contains this link possibly may not be the full representation."
 ---